sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="bitlockerstatus"></a>**BitlockerStatus**
-When Bitlocker is on, the device is able to protect data that is stored on the drive from unauthorized access, when the system is turned off or goes to hibernation.
+<p style="margin-left: 20px">When Bitlocker is on, the device is able to protect data that is stored on the drive from unauthorized access, when the system is turned off or goes to hibernation.</p>

-Windows BitLocker Drive Encryption, encrypts all data stored on the Windows operating system volume.
-BitLocker uses the TPM to help protect the Windows operating system and user data and helps to ensure that a computer is not tampered with, even if it is left unattended, lost, or stolen.
+<p style="margin-left: 20px">Windows BitLocker Drive Encryption, encrypts all data stored on the Windows operating system volume.
+BitLocker uses the TPM to help protect the Windows operating system and user data and helps to ensure that a computer is not tampered with, even if it is left unattended, lost, or stolen.</p>

-If the computer is equipped with a compatible TPM, BitLocker uses the TPM to lock the encryption keys that protect the data.
-As a result, the keys cannot be accessed until the TPM has verified the state of the computer.
+<p style="margin-left: 20px">If the computer is equipped with a compatible TPM, BitLocker uses the TPM to lock the encryption keys that protect the data.
+As a result, the keys cannot be accessed until the TPM has verified the state of the computer.</p>

-If BitLockerStatus = 1 (On), then allow access.
+<p style="margin-left: 20px">If BitLockerStatus = 1 (On), then allow access.</p>

-If BitLockerStatus = 0 (Off), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If BitLockerStatus = 0 (Off), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets